mtodd/geoip/README.md

 Links
 -----

-This iteration of the library is based on the hard work of Ryan Dahl (ry@tinyclouds.org).
+This iteration of the library is based on the hard work of Ryah Dahl (ry@tinyclouds.org).
 You can find the original RDocs and Git Repo below:

 [rdocs](http://geoip-city.rubyforge.org/)
 [git repo](https://github.com/ry/geoip-city/tree)

 License
 -------
-Copyright (C) 2007--2009 Ryan Dahl (ry@tinyclouds.org), Matt Todd (mtodd@highgroove.com)
+Copyright (C) 2007--2009 Ryah Dahl (ry@tinyclouds.org), Matt Todd (mtodd@highgroove.com)

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it